What is a Clean Break Order?

 The important thing to remember about clean break orders is that they need to be approved by the court.
 This means that the court needs to be satisfied that the financial arrangement you come to with your spouse is fair.

-However, what’s considered to be ‘fair’ can depend on the length of the marriage.
+However, what is considered fair can depend on the length of the marriage.

-For example, the court may decide that a divorcing couple who haven’t been married for long could have a straightforward clean break where each person comes away with what they brought into the marriage.
+For example, the court may decide that a divorcing couple who have not been married for long could have a straightforward clean break where each person leaves with what they brought into the marriage.

-However, this probably won’t be considered appropriate for longer marriages as a couple’s financial situation tends to be more complicated.
+However, this probably will not be considered appropriate for longer marriages, as a couple’s financial situation tends to be more complicated.

-Couples in longer marriages often have valuable joint assets, like property and pensions, that require ongoing financial ties to make the financial settlement fair.
-For example, the house will probably need to be sold.
+Couples in longer marriages often have valuable joint assets, such as property and pensions, that require ongoing financial ties to make the financial settlement fair.
+For example, the house may need to be sold.

-So, you’re more likely to have clean break order accepted by a court if your marriage was short, and you didn’t build up many joint assets.
+So, you are more likely to have a clean break order accepted by a court if your marriage was short and you did not build up many joint assets.

 Does a clean break order affect child maintenance?

-You can’t achieve a fully clean break if you have children with your partner.
+You cannot achieve a fully clean break if you have children with your partner.

-Your divorce settlement will need to include child maintenance payments which you’ll have to pay to your spouse each month.
+Your divorce settlement will need to include child maintenance payments which you will have to pay to your spouse each month.
 This means that you will have ongoing financial obligations to your spouse.

 However, you can make a consent order that separates your finances in all other respects.